 If you have been following our updates, you know how excited the Studio Design Group architects are about the Sensorio art space in Paso Robles.
 We even volunteered before it opened to help install the fiber optic cables that run throughout the Field of Light Exhibit.
 Since its debut in May 2019, Sensorio has been a huge success at the site, on social media, and in the news.

 Sensorio Field of Light is a walking tour art installation of over 58,000 colorful stemmed glass orbs.
 The solar-powered spheres span 15 acres over the beautiful hills of a stunning 350-acre property in Paso Robles.
-It was designed by internationally acclaimed artist, Bruce Monro.
+It was designed by internationally acclaimed artist, Bruce Munro.

 The Field of Light closed for a time during the COVID-19 pandemic, but has since reopened with additional safety features, one-way paths, and exciting new ideas for the future.
-The updated exhibit, renamed “Bruce Monro: Light at Sensorio,” has added another unique element: Light Towers.
+The updated exhibit, renamed “Bruce Munro: Light at Sensorio,” has added another unique element: Light Towers.

-In honor of Paso Robles’s celebrated “Wine Country,” Monro created 69 towers constructed entirely of wine bottles.
+In honor of Paso Robles’s celebrated “Wine Country,” Munro created 69 towers constructed entirely of wine bottles.
 These 6-foot towers are illuminated with solar-powered fiber optics and change color to a musical score.
 The result is a truly one-of-a-kind experience that visitors can see, hear, and feel.

 Sensorio’s huge popularity before the closure inspired the owners to upgrade their plans to better meet the needs of the visitors and the community, so Studio Design Group architects have developed plans for the Market Building, the first permanent structure on the property.